yasfoster/kakapo_gbs/README.md

 # Kakapo GBS

-## Foster et al. (*in review*) - Genomic signatures of inbreeding in a critically endangered parrot, the kakapo
+## Foster et al. (*in press*) - Genomic signatures of inbreeding in a critically endangered parrot, the kākāpō

 ##

-Genotyping-by-sequencing (GBS) performed at AgResearch Invermay (NZ) for *Strigops habroptilus*, the kakapo parrot.
+Genotyping-by-sequencing (GBS) performed at AgResearch Invermay (NZ) for *Strigops habroptilus*, the kākāpō parrot.

 Single-ended and double-digested with MspI and PstI.